|

 is too fast for the number of channels used, the program shows a warning

 message.
-If you ignore the warning and proceed, the program will attempt
+If you ignore the warning, the program will try

 to keep up but may not be successful.
 Data will be recorded and the

-computer will calculate the actual sample rate (which may be slower than
+computer will calculate the real sample rate (which may be slower than

 desired) and display it at the end of sampling (see below).